On Vladimir Vysotsky.

 Vladimir Vysotsky left a great poetic heritage — more than seven hundred poems and songs, which show life in all its completeness, and embrace all the history of our world — from the day of its creation until the very end.

 Many of his poems and songs have much in common with Gabdulla Tukay’s poems, and many continue Alexander Pushkin and Rudyard Kipling’s prophecies.
-Of course, the prophecies of Vladimir Vysotsky require interpretation, and not all of them can be interpreted before they are fulfilled, and the presented interpretations do not exclude additional interpretations; and there are such poems and songs of him that were written about the past, but they also relate to the future.
+Of course, the prophecies of Vladimir Vysotsky require interpretation, and not all of them can be interpreted before they are fulfilled, and the presented interpretations exclude not additional interpretations; and there are such poems and songs of him that were written about the past, but they also relate to the future.

 I think the poetry of Vladimir Vysotsky to be a single whole with the teaching of Porphyry Ivanov, peace be upon him, through whom the best religion was again offered to mankind.
 In the country the communists wanted to turn away from the Face of Allah, glorious and exalted is He, these knights of Truth told people that there is a path to unearthly marvels, and that soon will come a man, who will show this path.
 This was promised by the Holy Prophet Muhammad, peace be upon him, saying, “Allah will bring out from concealment al-Mahdi from my family and just before the day of Judgment; even if only one day were to remain in the life of the world, and he will spread on this earth justice and equity and will eradicate tyranny and oppression.”